BlueBrain/circuit-build/doc/source/environments.rst

 - with a custom module or custom version of the module,
 - with a custom Python virtual environment already existing,
-- with a custom Apptainer image already existing.
+- with a custom Apptainer/Singularity image already existing.

 The environments can be overridden adding an ``environments.yaml`` file in the bioname directory, containing only the environments to be overridden.